-- Click Add to add a user or group for which you will specify permissions. - ♦ Select a user or group that has permissions and click Remove to remove it. - ♦ Select a user or group and click Allow or Deny for the list of Permissions, each of which is a common grouping of individual permissions.
+- Click Add to add a user or group for which you will specify permissions. - Select a user or group that has permissions and click Remove to remove it. - ◆ Select a user or group and click Allow or Deny for the list of Permissions, each of which is a common grouping of individual permissions.
 The individual permissions can be seen on the Advanced page.
-The following common groupings exist: - Full Control/Administration: Includes every permission in the Advanced list. - Full User: Includes every permission in the Advanced list except the permission to delete a Host from the Gateway. - Remote Control: Includes permission to connect to a Host and control it vithe keyboard and mouse. - View Only: Includes permission to connect to a Host but not to control it. - File Transfer: Includes permission to transfer files to and from a Host, but does not include permission to view or control the Host. - Remote Administration: Includes permission to connect to a Host vithe Gateway using the PHSETUP.EXE command line utility. - Edit Security: Determines if the Master user can change the security settings for the selected Host.
+The following common groupings exist: - Full Control/Administration: Includes every permission in the Advanced list. - Full User: Includes every permission in the Advanced list except the permission to delete a Host from the PC-Duo Gateway. - Remote Control: Includes permission to connect to a Host and control it via the keyboard and mouse. - View Only: Includes permission to connect to a Host but not to control it. - File Transfer: Includes permission to transfer files to and from a Host, but does not include permission to view or control the Host. - Remote Administration: Includes permission to connect to a Host via the PC-Duo Gateway using the PHSETUP.EXE command line utility. - Edit Security: Determines if PC-Duo Master user can change the security settings for the selected Host.